cneben/react-maplibre-standalone/README.md

 ![react-maplibre-standalone](./doc/screenshots/maplibre-standalone.jpeg)

 `react-maplibre-standalone` is a React MapLibre visualization demonstration using local only GIS data with no API-key or dependency on third-party service.
-Repository could be used as a sample for a standalone map visualisation application or in an airgapped environment.
-This tutorial is WIP, see the Github issues.
+Repository could be used as a sample for a standalone map visualization application or in an airgapped environment.
+This tutorial is a Work In Progress, see the openned Github issues.

 Our objective is to build a Maplibre web application with the following features:
   1. A vector OSM layer.
-  2. A terrain digital elevation model to view our vector OSM layer in 3D with hillshading.
+  2. A terrain digital elevation model to view our vector OSM layer in 3D with hill-shading.
   3. A terrain contour model since our application is oriented "outdoor".

-`react-maplibre-standalone` is built with pre-processed datas:
+`react-maplibre-standalone` is built with pre-processed data:

 ```
 git clone https://github.com/cneben/react-maplibre-standalone